BobbyESP/Spowlo/README.md

 [Material color utilities](https://github.com/material-foundation/material-color-utilities) for having Material You coloring support in any device.

-KatokaChan, for the app name.
-(Thank you!)
+Katoka, for the app name.
+(Thank you!
+Without your moral support I couldn't have done the app hahaha)

 [MoureDev by Brais Moure](https://www.youtube.com/c/MouredevApps)